Post Natal Depression and me.

 When we finally reached our destination and got off the bus I vowed never to ride on a bus again and sadly I didn't for quite a few years.
 It just goes to show that a negative experience can haunt someone for a long time and possibly even for life if we don't address it.

-Thankfully I was able to identify that I was struggling with anxiety and low mood and I went to my GP who immediately supported me to access a review from the hospital into the poor maternal care I had received and subsequently to make a formal complaint.
-They placed me on a short term course of antidepressants to help alleviate the anxiety whilst I worked through my issues.
+The Doctor placed me on a short term course of antidepressants to help alleviate the anxiety whilst I worked through my trauma.
 Although medications aren't for everyone they worked for me very quickly, I felt more in control of my emotions and more able to deal with the day to day things that had been triggering my anxiety, they also allowed me to sleep without experiencing as many flash backs as I had been.

 With the help and support from loved ones and some professionals I recovered both physically and mentally from childbirth and my Post Natal Depression/Anxiety.
-And although I had concerns that I would relapse when my second child was born I actually felt strong and in control of my mental health when she arrived.
+And although I had concerns that I would relapse when my subsequent children were each born I actually felt strong and in control of my mental health when they arrived.

-Author: Gill Jackson of Gill Jackson Therapeutic Counselling, BA Hons Counselling, Diploma in Couples and Family Therapy, CIPD, SMACCPH
+Author: Gill Jackson of Gill Jackson Therapeutic Counselling, BA Hons Counselling, Diploma in Couples and Family Therapy, Diploma in EFT, Assoc.
+CIPD, SMACCPH

-Bio: I am a Therapist/Psychotherapist and Accredited Mentor in private practice in the UK.
-Qualified since 2007.
-Working with adults, young adults and children.
+Bio: I am a Therapeutic Counsellor/Psychotherapist, Accredited Mentor and Trainer in private practice in the UK, qualified since 2007.
+Working with adults and young adults.
 I specialise in Anxiety Disorders and Depression.

 This article is not intended as a replacement for medical advice, if you are suffering from any physical or mental ill health please seek advice of your Doctor where necessary.